Dr. Donita Smith, Ph.D., LPC, Dosido LLC

 The goal of therapy is not to be happy all the time.
 Weird, we know.
 The goal of therapy is to be genuine.
 The goal is to allow yourself to feel the good and the bad feelings while being respectful of yourself and other people, and moving towards a more meaningful life.

 We believe that the common denominator for all of us, as part of the human race, is that everyone has worth, regardless of past or current problems.
 We truly believe that.
 It’s powerful to watch someone transition through therapy and to learn to believe that about themselves.
 Everyone has a story that has shaped how they do life and everyone has the capacity to make changes; they just need to find motivation.
 We love helping people who are ready to start making changes to their story!

 How Legacy Counseling Service in Broken Arrow, Oklahoma began:

 If you have questions about counseling, or if you’re ready to start therapy, call us at 539-777-1129.
 And, if you are wondering, “539” is the NEW Tulsa area code…strange, huh?).
-At Legacy Counseling Service, we provide therapy for children, teen, adults, families and couples in Broken Arrow, Tulsa, and all of Oklahoma through face-to-face services and secure online video counseling.
+At Legacy Counseling Service, we are a group of independent mental health providers who operate under the umbrella of Legacy Counseling Service.
+We provide therapy for children, teen, adults, families and couples in Broken Arrow, Tulsa, and all of Oklahoma through face-to-face services and secure online video counseling.
 Our office is located in southwest Broken Arrow (101st and Aspen in the Wolf Creek Office Park) which is conveniently accessible from Owasso, Coweta, Broken Arrow, Tulsa, Jenks, and Bixby.